-In addition to the representations of forms, the list that represents a module declaration (as returned by functions in epp(3) and er1 parse(3)) can contain the following:
+In addition to the representations of forms, the list that represents a module declaration (as returned by functions in epp(3) and erl_parse(3)) can contain the following:

 - Tuples {error, E} and {warning, W}, denoting syntactically incorrect forms and warnings. - {eof, LOCATION}, denoting an end-of-stream encountered before a complete form had been parsed.
-The word LOCATION represents an integer, and denotes the number of the last line in the source file.
+The word LOCATION represents a location, and denotes the number of the last line, and possibly the number of the last column on that line, in the source file.
+See erl anno(3) for details.